Sorry it’s been so quiet here…

 We knew from the beginning that this title would not fit into any existing genres.
 That’s why we’ve had far more reviews in local newspapers and cooking magazines and blogs than in game periodicals or websites.
 But for the most part, those people who give it a try tend to genuinely enjoy the time they spend in our kitchen.

-Good review for Cook or Be Cooked
+Zoey Sachs gives a positive review for Cook or Be Cooked in the New York Post.

 More Cook or Be Cooked press